-Key Dates: 2020
+Key Dates: 2021

 These dates are subject to change if necessary.
-On-campus instruction for the fall semester will end prior to Thanksgiving on November 26.

-- August 13-14 - Freshman Move-In days
+- August 26 - 27 - Freshman Move-In days

-- August 19 - First day of class
+- August 30 - Transfer Move-In day

 First-year and new students submit a Community Living Agreement (CLA) once they have made their matriculation deposit.
 The CLA includes your contact information, housing preferences, and a meal plan choice for Fall Welcome Week.